mohammedGamal17/MoScore/README.md

 # MoScore

-MoScore is a flutter mobile application for the football.
+MoScore is a flutter mobile application for football.

 ## Brief